 The flexible joints, shown in Figure 3.94a, were manufactured using wire-cut Electrical Discharge Machining (EDM).
-First, the part's inherent fragility, stemming from its 0.25 mm neck dimension, makes it susceptible to damage from cutting forces typical in classical machining.
-Furthermore, wire-cut EDM allows for the very tight machining tolerances critical for achieving accurate location of the center of rotation relative to the plate interfaces (indicated by red surfaces in Figure 3.94a) and for maintaining the correct neck dimensions necessary for the desired stiffness and angular stroke properties.
-The material chosen for the flexible joints is a stainless steel designated X5CrNiCuNb16-4 (alternatively known as F16Ph).
+First, the part being quite fragile, stemming from its 0.25 mm neck dimension, is easier to machine using wire-cut EDM thanks to the very small cutting forces compared to classical machining.
+Furthermore, wire-cut EDM allows for tight machining tolerances of complex shapes.
+The material chosen for the flexible joints is a stainless steel designated X5Cr-NiCuNb16-4 (alternatively known as F16Ph).
 This selection was based on its high specified yield strength (exceeding 1 GPa after appropriate heat treatment) and its high fatigue resistance.